Tips to Make Your Website Design Convert

 Make emotional marketing design principles work for your site by leveraging elements that trigger a visceral – i.e. gut – reaction rooted deep in our psyche and biology.
-If you can stimulate emotion such as surprise, delight, hatred or disgust, you may just get your audience to ‘care and share’ (and convert).
+If you can stimulate emotions such as surprise, delight, hatred, or disgust, you may just get your audience to ‘care and share’ (and convert).

 Such ‘wow’ moments are inherently shareable which makes the visceral content you create ideal material for your Social Media Marketing strategy.
 Remember that posts with images result in 180% more engagement than those without while consumers are 85% more likely to invest in a brand after watching a video about it.

 2. Reduce the effort required

 Cut down your form fields.
 Eliminate supplementary CTA buttons.
 Minimize the consumer’s options.
 This is called the Paradox of Choice, or Hick’s Law.
 The more effort required of a person to fill in fields or pick one of many, the longer they’ll take to respond and, ultimately, the less likely it is they’ll convert.
 Even a distracting website can have the same effect.

 People just don’t like being overwhelmed.
 This principle is best exemplified in the world-famous jam study, whereby researchers had 24 jams on sale at a food market, then the next day just 6.
 By greatly reducing the varieties of jam on offer, sales increase tenfold.
 Fewer options = More sales.

 Providing this kind of subtle direction gives your leads a simple, enticing action they can do, resulting in quicker and easier conversions.
 Everyone’s a winner!